slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 4 | 0.00045776 | 0.00072773 |
 | Tutor of 5 tutees | 5 | 3.0518E-05 | 4.8515E-05 |

-\* "Share" refers to the portion or fraction of a particular scenario in relation to all negative outcomes.
+\* "Share" refers to the fraction of a particular scenario of all negative outcomes.

 ### Student Starting Capital